• 4,000 firms

 Qualification

-This stage is also called the discovery stage or the lead-to-opportunity generation.
+Next, you qualify the prospects who are the right fit to buy.
+This stage is also called discovery or lead-to-opportunity generation.

 Contact and proposal